rackspace/runway/docs/source/getting_started.rst

 Runway Config File
 ~~~~~~~~~~~~~~~~~~

-The :ref:`Runway config file<runway-config>` is usually stored at the root of
+The :ref:`Runway config file<r4y-config>` is usually stored at the root of
 a project repo.
 It defines the `modules <module>`_ that will be managed by
 Runway.